HealthFree

 Frequently Asked Questions

-Clark's Rule is a medical formula used to estimate a child's dose of medication based on their weight compared to an average adult weight of 70kg (or 150lbs).
+Clark's Rule is a medical formula used to estimate a child's dose of medication based on their weight compared to an average adult weight of 70 kg (or 150 lbs).
+The formula is: Dose = (child weight in kg / 70) x adult dose.
+For example, a 20 kg child would receive (20/70) x 500 mg = 143 mg.

-Young's Rule uses a child's age to estimate medication dosage.
+Young's Rule uses a child's age to estimate medication dosage: Dose = [Age / (Age + 12)] x Adult Dose.
 It is generally considered less accurate than weight-based methods because children's weights vary significantly at the same age.
+It may be used when an accurate weight is not available.

-No. Many medications (like antibiotics or chemo) have very specific mg/kg dosing that cannot be estimated by these general rules.
+No. Many medications (like antibiotics, anticonvulsants, or chemotherapy agents) have very specific mg/kg or mg/m2 dosing that cannot be estimated by general rules like Clark's or Young's.
+Always use drug-specific pediatric dosing references for medications with narrow therapeutic windows.

 Secure and Private